w4ester/Digital-Candle/README.md

 - **Window-Beacon** (2020) -- Amber beacon in a windowsill.
 Digital candle in a browser.
 Same signal -- "I am here."
 - **SafeChat-Router** (2020) -- Taught that simple fallbacks beat complex systems.
 SQLite was the simple fallback.
 Redis was necessary growth.
 Same lesson: start simple, scale when the pain is real.
 - **Smart Pillbox** (2017) -- Reminded you to take meds.
 Digital-Candle reminds you that someone is thinking of you.

+## Lessons Learned

+1. **Supply chain is a design constraint.** When hardware is unavailable, the core idea has to survive without it.
+The light was never about LEDs -- it was about presence.

+2. **SQLite breaks under concurrent WebSocket writes.** WAL mode helps but does not solve the fundamental problem.
+If your app has real-time concurrent writes, plan for something beyond SQLite.

+3. **Redis TTL is perfect for ephemeral data.** Candles that expire on their own, with no background cleanup job, using Redis key expiration.
+The simplest solution to a problem I was overcomplicating.

+4. **Track presence with sets, not counters.** Counters can go negative on disconnect edge cases.
+Sets cannot. `discard()` on a set is a no-op if the element is not there.

+5. **Exponential backoff is not optional.** Immediate reconnection on disconnect causes retry storms that can take down the server.
+Let Socket.IO handle reconnection with its built-in backoff.

+6. **CSS animations on mobile need `transform`, not `box-shadow`.** Box-shadow animations cause frame drops on mobile Safari.
+Transform-based animations are GPU-accelerated and smooth.

+7. **Rate limiting comes from real abuse.** Did not add it until someone actually lit 500 candles in 2 minutes.
+Community tools need community protections.